6 Ways To Deal With Imposter Syndrome!

 6 Signs You Are Suffering From Imposter Syndrome

-If you’re not sure if you’ve got imposter syndrome or not, let’s look at some of the typical ways that it manifests itself.
+If you’re not sure if you’ve got imposter syndrome, let’s look at some of the typical ways that it manifests itself to see if that will help.

 1. Perfectionism

-If you are a perfectionist, you may well be suffering from imposter syndrome.
+If you are a perfectionist, you are likely to suffer from imposter syndrome.

 Your drive to get things exactly right is probably driven by self-doubt and being overly critical of yourself.